clstokes/webscriptio-twilionumber/README.md

 return response.friendly_name
 ```

+# Usage on Webscript.io

+Webscript supports scheduling scripts as cron jobs.
+Create a new script from the code below and setup a cron job within Webscript.io to have the script check for available numbers and buy one once it's available.

 # Example

-The webscript below requires an `AreaCode` query parameter and does the following:
+The script below requires an `AreaCode` query parameter and does the following:

 1. If a number *was* found previously (based on the `alreadyFound` storage variable), the script exits with a simple message that a number was already found.
 1. If a number was *not* found previously, the script queries the Twilio API for available numbers within `AreaCode`.
 1. If an available number is *not* found, the script exits with a simple mesage that no numbers are available.
 1. If an available number *is* found, the script buys an available number within `AreaCode`, sets `alreadyFound` to `true`, then alerts the Webscript account owner with an SMS message.

-## Webscript
+## Code

 ```lua
 if storage.alreadyFound then